BuildABuddha/BuildABuddha/README.md

 My name is Lawrence, and I'm a software engineer and data scientist.

-- I got my name from playing a lot of the character "Zenyatta" in the game Overwatch.
+- I got my username from playing a lot of the character "Zenyatta" in the game Overwatch.
 Being both a Buddhist and a lover of robotics, he's the perfect match for me.
 - I’m currently working on filling out my portfolio a bit more with projects.
 Keep an eye here if you want to see what I end up doing.
 - I went Boise State University, first for Mechanical Engineering before switching to Computer Science.
 Unfortuntately I did not get a degree before health and money issues made me take a break.
 - I was trained in the ways of Data Science at Lambda School.
 This is where a lot of my portfolio pieces come from.